Bundamba railway station

-Bundamba railway station is located on the Main line in Queensland, Australia.
-It serves the suburb of Bundamba in the City of Ipswich.
-To the west of the station, the Redbank-Bundamba Loop Line branches off.
+Bundamba is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1874 and serves the Ipswich suburb of Bundamba.
+It is a ground level station, featuring two side platforms.

 History

 From 8 January 2024 until 21 October 2024, Bundamba station was temporarily closed for an accessibility upgrade, which includes a new footbridge with lift access, upgraded security cameras, and full-length, high-level platforms.

-Services
+Platforms and services

 Bundamba is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Bundamba is seven minutes from Ipswich and 51 minutes on an all-stops train from Central.